portellam/vfio-script/README.md

                            configuration file.
 This VFIO setup may be created/destroyed on a Guest startup/shutdown.

-  -M|--multiple-grub NUMS  Define one or more VFIO setup(s) as GRUB command line
+  -M|--multiple-grub NUMS  Define one or more persistent VFIO setup(s) as GRUB
-                           permutations; setup(s) are defined as individual
-                           GRUB boot menu entries, where one permutation may be chosen at Host machine startup.
+                           command line permutations; setup(s) are defined as individual GRUB boot menu entries, where one permutation may be chosen at Host machine startup.
                            Note: multiple GPUs on separate IOMMU groups will create multiple permutations.